Iliotibial Band stretches can make a big difference to back, hip and knee problems.

 Repetition: Repeat 3x, 2x daily

-Progression:1) Increase the stretch by turning your foot inwards as you do the exercise
+Progression: Increase the it band stretch by turning your foot inwards as you do the exercise

 Tips: Keep your hips flat on the bed/table rather than letting them twist up